Last updated on June 2nd, 2023.

 - 2 Tablespoons Canola oil or vegetable shortening

 Chocolate Cream Puffs

-Pour the milk into a medium saucepan and bring to a simmer.
+Pour the rest of the half-and-half into a large saucepan, add the sugar and bring to a boil.

 Preheat oven to 425F.
 Line 2 cookie pans with parchment paper.

 Sift the flour and cocoa powder together.
 Set aside

 Place the water, butter, salt, and sugar in a pan and over the stove, high heat.

 Allow the butter to melt, and the water starts to boil.
 Add the flour mixture.

 Vigorously mix the flour and water until a smooth dough forms and the bottom and sides of the pan are clean.
 Reduce heat to medium-low and keep mixing for additional 1-2 minutes.

 Remove from heat and place in a bowl of a standing mixer.
 Using the paddle attachment, mix the dough on medium for 3-4 minutes, or until cool to the touch.